Seychelles travel story

 And 'the main island of the Seychelles is located in the capital Victoria.
 This city is one of the smallest capitals in the world, has a small "old town" which revolves around the bustling covered market within and outside of which the fresh fish is sold, fruits and vegetables, the meat here we see little ....... a part of this colorful market, there is more to see in this city, the modern part and newer does not offer interesting insights.
 Road traffic is quite intense during working hours but are running out and eventually disappear at night.
 The nightlife is practically nonexistent in this city, after the hours 21 there is no one around except a few local inhabitant, bar-pub or another are almost all closed, and after 22 hours even the little that is open he closes.

 Often the Mahé island is seen as a necessary step to enter the Seychelles for onward transit and reach other islands considering this less interesting than the others.
 In my opinion this is not completely true, this island offers attractive beaches, perhaps less famous than those of the other islands, though the time available permits, I think deserves to stay for a few days.
 Renting a car you exit from the capital Victoria and things change radically, road traffic is reduced a lot and the south coast beaches and the west can be surprises.
 L'Anse à la Mouche is one of those bays that I think deserve to be visited, it is a wide inlet which is located in the south-west coast of the island easily accessible by car or by public buses.
 The long coral sand beach is deep and varies little according to the tides, there are few tourists who are lost on the long beach, much more are the local children have fun in the shallow calm crystal Water management of current-free bay.
 Here is the chance to make long and relaxing walks.
-Much like you Baie Lazare, a long strip of sand very white spreads across the bay, the crystal clear water is always calm and warm inviting immediately to dive for a swim.
-The extensive tropical vegetation provides ample gray areas behind the whole beach ensures ample shade, few tourists who visit them disperse easily view the dell'arenile length.
-Also here is the presence of many local children playing with water and the fishing boats anchored near the shore, a suitable environment for those who seek peace and quiet in the great outdoors.
-Then there are other long and wide beaches such as Beau Vallon and Anse Boileau with calm waters where swimming is easy even for kids, but for those who seek privacy and tropical corners we find Anse Bougainville and Petit Police to conclude with the beautiful colored bays as the Port Glaud lagoon.
+Very similar is Baie Lazare, a long tongue of very white sand spread along the whole bay, the crystal clear water is always calm and warm, immediately inviting you to dive for a nice swim.
+The extensive tropical vegetation ensures large areas of shade behind the entire beach, few tourists visit it, which are easily dispersed due to the length of the beach.
+Here, too, we note the presence of many local children playing with water and with fishing boats anchored near the shore, a suitable environment for all those who seek calm and tranquility in large spaces.
+Then there are other long and wide beaches like Beau Vallon and Anse Boileau with calm waters where bathing is easy even for children, instead for those looking for privacy and tropical corners we find Anse Bouganville or Petit Police to conclude with the beautiful colored bays like the lagoon of Port Glaud.

 Island of limited size, smaller than Mahe but large enough to offer variety of landscapes.
 It can be reached from Mahé is a fast ferry that takes just over 60 minutes or via a domestic air flight of about 15 minutes.
 The island does not have a city or a reference urban center but several small villages including that of the port which is located in the south of the island in an area of little interest.
 The airport is on the north west coast of the island in a fairly flat stretch you can build a runway for twin-engine turbo-prop.
 Island dedicated to tourism is a reference point for its many beaches some of which are subject to the phenomenon of algae during certain seasons.
 My trip to the islands took place in October, in the period of the change of the monsoon, and have found some beach with a presence of algae on the shore and in the sea contained.
 The west coast is the least interesting, apart from Grand Anse, which is a long beach and little valued quite neglected, the remaining beaches are mostly shallow and characterized by a certain erosion of the sea that forced in many areas, especially north to Anse Kerlan, the realization of containment barriers in the past.
 The south coast, one in which there is the port of the island, is uninteresting, the wild Petite Anse is exposed to the open sea and does not offer an easy bathing.